ni/niveristand-custom-device-handbook/docs/express/Implementing_the_Custom_Device.md

 For a full walkthrough of how the API is generated, how to run the generator yourself, and how to customize the API by modifying the generated source, see [Auto-Generated Scripting API](Auto_Generated_Scripting_API.md).

-**Using the API for configuration.** The System Explorer library consumes this `.dll` to create and configure the Custom Device: it constructs the strongly typed Custom Device, channel, waveform, and section nodes, applies property values, and writes them into the VeriStand system definition.
+**Using the API for configuration**: The System Explorer library consumes this `.dll` to create and configure the Custom Device: it constructs the strongly typed Custom Device, channel, waveform, and section nodes, applies property values, and writes them into the VeriStand system definition.
 Because the same API is available to any .NET client, you can also use it to create or configure the Custom Device programmatically outside System Explorer.

 #### Configuration